+We can help you explore your calling, find employment opportunities, and provide resources to help you navigate the application process.
 Career Services are an integral part of a student’s education.
-As students more fully understand their values, skills and interests, they’re better prepared to pursue meaningful career and life plans.
+Discovering your career calling is usually a process we have guides to come alongside you to help you process and resources to aid in this exploration.
+As students more fully understand their values, skills, and interests, they’re better prepared to pursue a meaningful career and life plans.

 - One on one appointments

 Writing tutors in the Academic Success Center can always help you go over grammar, punctuation, and spelling on your resume and/or cover letter.
 Find them in the library.
 For broader guidance on constructing a resume or cover letter contact Rod Johanson (firstname.lastname@example.org).

 Resumes and cover letters are often an employer’s first introduction to you.
 They tell your employment story in a page or two.
 Guides posted on Handshake can give you a great start on these.
 Then, if you like, have one of our tutors or our academic success coordinator give you feedback on your work.
 To access the guides or schedule an appointment for feedback on your resume or cover letter use your handshake account at warnerpacific.joinhandshake.com.

 - WPU Cover Letter Guide

 - Top 10 Interview Tips for New College Graduates

 - 15 Career Experts Share the Best Interview Tips for New College Graduates